A Retirement Home Visit Changed Everything

 Because I recognized it.
 All of it.

-The dinner table with no open seat?
-That was the lunch table I couldn't sit at in seventh grade.
-The common room that emptied out before the game started?
-That was the barstool in college while everyone else connected around me.
-The hundred residents who could have been friends but had no way to find each other?
+The two hundred residents who could have been friends but had no way to find each other?
 That was the University of Oregon.
 Thousands of students.
 One real friend.

 The only difference between seventh-grade me and my aunt was decades.
 The wall was the same.

-And that reframed my whole life.
+And that reframed my entire life.

 The introductions never happened.
 Not because they couldn't.
 Because nothing existed to make them happen.

-Then the Idea Got Bigger
+The Idea Got Bigger Than One Building

 But how do you find those people?

-What you'd need is someone you could actually talk to.
-Someone you could share your deepest feelings with over time—gradually, the way you open up to a real friend.
+What you'd need is something—someone—you could actually talk to.
+Someone you could open up to over time.
+Not in one sitting, not in a personality quiz, but gradually, the way you open up to a real friend.
 Someone who would never judge you.
-Someone you could trust with the version of yourself you don't put out into the world—the real you, not the curated one.
+Someone whose whole purpose was singular: to get to know you well enough to help you find your people.

-No follower counts.
-No likes.
-No swiping through strangers without knowing the real them.
-No romantic pressure.
-No performance.
 Just small groups of people who genuinely understand each other, brought together by something that took the time to learn who they really are.

 I didn't know what to call that something yet.
 I didn't know if it was technically possible.
-But I knew what it needed to do:
+But I knew exactly what it needed to do:

 Walk up to the wall and say, "Hey, there's someone I think you should meet."